-Date: 9/18 - 6 -

-As assigned, Trades Specialists (Electrician) supervise and instruct others in the repair, maintenance and installation of electrical systems and equipment.
+Trades Specialists (Electrician) may supervise and instruct others in the repair, maintenance and installation of electrical systems and equipment.

-Assigns work to a maintenance staff.

-As required, may prepare wiring diagrams from verbal or written instructions to accomplish a project.
-From plans may recommend to supervisor the kind, quantity and quality of materials to be used.
-Assembles materials, tools and equipment required to accomplish the work according to plan. • Lays out the work for the staff and performs journey level tasks as required.
-Gives verbal instructions and/or demonstrates proper method of performing electrical work and the use of electrician tools and equipment.
-Observes and inspects the work while in progress and when completed to ensure that the job is done properly and that electrical codes are followed. • When supervising persons for whom the State has custody or responsibility, Date: 9/18 -7- Trades Specialists (Electrician) must be aware of and account for their activities at all times while on the job, and that the rules and regulations of the facility governing such activities are followed.
+- Assigns work to a maintenance staff. - May prepare wiring diagrams from verbal or written instructions to accomplish a project. - From plans, may recommend to supervisor the kind, quantity and quality of materials to be used. - Assembles materials, tools and equipment required to accomplish the work according to plan. - Lays out the work for the staff and performs journey level tasks as required. - Gives verbal instructions and/or demonstrates proper method of performing electrical work and the use of electrician tools and equipment. - Observes and inspects the work while in progress and when completed to ensure that the job is done properly and that electrical codes are followed. - When supervising individuals for whom the State has custody or responsibility, Trades Specialists (Electrician) must always be aware of and account for their activities while on the job, and that the rules and regulations of the facility governing such activities are followed.